lingeringwillx/ts2-speex/README.md

 #### Credits:
 - @actionninja for reverse engineering the format
-- @SlimeNull for compiled Speex library DLL for Windows
+- @SlimeNull for the compiled Speex library DLL for Windows